planqtn/planqtn/DEVELOPMENT.md

 cat app/supabase/functions/.env | grep JOBS
 ```

-The `app/supabase/functions/.env` file is used to determine the secrets for the local environment, but we'll also use it to deploy the jobs Clooud Run job and the job-monitor Cloud Run service.
+The `app/supabase/functions/.env` file is used to determine the secrets for the local environment, but we'll also use it to deploy the Cloud Run job, `planqtn-job` and the `job-monitor` Cloud Run service.

 For the API image use: